The increasing fragmentation of global science limits the diffusion of ideas

-The global scientific research ecosystem is shaped by the emergent interplay between international collaboration and competition\cite{hagstrom_competition_1974, chinchilla-rodriguez_follow_2019, marginson_what_2022}.
-Strong national research infrastructures empower nations to vie for competitive advantages in technology, economics, security, and health.
-Concurrently, science emerges on a global scale, with scientific ideas disseminating from their nation of origin and influencing research around the world.
-This diffusion and adoption of scientific information transcends national boundaries, forming a global network of scientific influence and recognition.
-However, the strength of influence is not uniform across all communities, leading to status stratification where nations are differentially recognized for their scientific contributions\cite{moravcsik_applied_1985, schott_ties_1998, galvez_scientific_2000, tickner_core_2013, collyer_sociology_2014, gomez2022leading}.
-This raises two central questions to be explored: What structural patterns underlie international scientific recognition and influence? and what are the consequences of that structure for knowledge dissemination?
+The global scientific ecosystem is shaped by the emergent interplay between international collaboration, competition, and recognition, which collectively shape the pathways, pace, and patterns of idea diffusion as well as how influence circulates globally~\cite{hagstrom_competition_1974, chinchilla-rodriguez_follow_2019, marginson2022drives}.
+Strong national research infrastructures empower countries to vie for competitive advantages in technology, economics, security, and health.
+Concurrently, scientific knowledge flows on a global scale, with scientific ideas---whether conceptual advances, methodological innovations, or technical breakthroughs---disseminating from their nation of origin and influencing research around the world.
+Yet, the strength of influence is far from uniform; nations vary widely in their visibility, the degree to which their work is recognized, and their capacity to shape global research agendas---producing persistent patterns of stratification and unequal recognition across the scientific landscape~\cite{moravcsik_applied_1985, schott_ties_1998, galvez_scientific_2000, tickner_core_2013, collyer_sociology_2014, gomez2022leading}.